 Why?
 Everyone defines fundraising differently.
 The usual descriptions focus on asking for money.

 Fundraising offers people the opportunity to express their philanthropy.
 Great fundraising invites people to act on their values.
 Great fundraising doesn’t ask for money–except as a means to an end.

 Does your staff think fundraising equates to asking for or even begging people for money?

 We make requests to help with raising money during meetings.
 After all, it saves time.

 Unfortunately, it rarely works.

-Everyone assumes (and hopes) others will respond so they don’t have too.
+Everyone assumes (and hopes) others will respond, so they don’t have to also.